Mansi30Bakshi/fealtyXX/README.md

 # Task Management Application

-This is a task management application built with React using Vite.
+This is a task management application built with React.
 The app allows users to create, edit, delete, and manage tasks.
 Each task has details such as title, description, priority, status, assignee, and time spent.
 It also includes a timer functionality to track time spent on each task.
 Additionally, it features a task trend chart that visualizes the number of tasks created per day.

 ## Features